 Don’t forget to let guests know that your hotel is working hard to wow them.
 Log in to your free-to-use trivago Hotel Manager account and update your room amenities on your profile.

 Are there a few things you could work on?
 Don’t delay.
 Go room by room and replace old, rough, inexpensive room amenities with the quality basics travelers want.

 Readers can find more room-renovation inspiration in “5 Affordable Ways to Improve the Look of Your Hotel Rooms,” more ways to create a memorable guest experience in “5 Hotel Trends That Are Transforming the Guest Experience,” and more hotel marketing insights in general here on our blog.

 Looking for more information on the technology that can help a hotel drive direct bookings?
-We can help on that front, too.
-Just follow the link below to fill out a (very short) contact form and we’ll have someone get in touch:
+Click the link below to find out about trivago’s solution.

 As always, we’re happy to hear from you in the comments section below.
 Feel free to leave questions, concerns, and article requests.